 So, what can you do?
 First, the obvious: stop referring to your car as “she.”

-When referring to another person, there are three main singular pronouns: he, she, and it.
+When referring to another person, there are three main singular pronouns: he, she, and they.
 “He” is used for those who identify as a male.
 “She” is used for those who identify as a female.
-“It” is used for inanimate objects or those who wish to be referred to by that pronoun, opposing the notion of gender altogether.
-Use them consciously and properly, reserving “she” and “he” for living, breathing beings.
+“They” is used for those who wish to be referred to by that pronoun, opposing the notion of gender altogether.
+Use them consciously and properly.

 Another thing you can do is simply spread the word.
 Educate others on the issue of gender equality and the ways inequality can creep into our daily lives.
 Speak up when someone misuses pronouns, referring to an inanimate object as if it were a female.